Knowledge base

 Has this FAQ been helpful?

-This guide explains how to add a user to an existing email address on Infomaniak without sharing a password.
+This guide explains how to manage users of an existing email address.

 Prerequisites